 GASB Statement No. 87, Leases, will increase the usefulness of the Commission's financial statements by requiring reporting of certain lease assets and liabilities and deferred inflows of resources for leases that previously were classified as operating leases.
-Statement No. 87 will be effective for fiscal years beginning after December 15, 2019.
+Statement No. 87 will be effective for fiscal years beginning after June 15, 2021.

-Management has not yet determined the effect these statements will have on its financial statements.
+Management has not yet determined the effect this statements will have on its financial statements.